This page was last modified: June 04 2018.

 A Paddler's Guide to Eastern North Carolina by Bob Benner and Tom McCloud.
 This guide is devoted to trips on rivers and streams in the various river basins in North Carolina.
 Put in and take outs are suggested.
 Book provides short description of the sections of the rivers and streams that are suitable for kayaks and canoes.

 We all know that the web is a great place to find information.
 However, it can be hard to find exactly or even close to exactly what you're looking for.
 Goggle and other search engines seem to provide too many irrelevant suggestions.
 With that in mind here are some sites that I find to be very useful and interesting.
+Unfortunately, many of the sites that I used be find useful are no longer available.

 - Paddling.net Compete site about paddling.